 A hedge fund is a type of investment fund that often uses non-standard investment and trading techniques.

-Mutual funds are pools of investor money put together to invest in stocks, bonds, and other financial assets.
+Mutual funds are pools of investor capital for investing in stocks, bonds, and other financial assets.

-ETF is short for exchange-traded fund.
-ETFs are similar to mutual funds in that they’re pools of capital being used for investment purposes.
-But instead of wiring your money into the fund, you can simply purchase shares of the ETF on a stock exchange.
+Short for exchange-traded fund.
+ETFs are similar to mutual funds — they’re pools of capital used for investment purposes.
+But instead of wiring your money into the fund, you can purchase shares of the ETF on a stock exchange.

-ADR is short for American Depositary Receipt.
-These are certificates that represent shares of overseas stocks.
+Short for American depositary receipt.
+These certificates represent shares of overseas stocks.

-ADRs allow you to buy and sell overseas stocks on U.S. stock exchanges in much the same way you can trade American stocks.
+ADRs allow traders to buy and sell overseas stocks on U.S. stock exchanges.

-A person or company that acts as an agent, allowing traders and investors to buy and sell stocks.
-Need help picking a broker?
-Find out more here.
+An agent that allows traders to buy and sell stocks.
+Find out more about brokers here.

 The practice of entering and exiting stock trades within a single day.

-For example, if you purchase a stock in the morning, then sell it for a profit in the afternoon, you’ve day traded.
+For example, if you purchase a stock in the morning and sell it in the afternoon, you’ve day traded.

 This is when a company pays a portion of its earnings to its shareholders.
 Long-term investors and retirees generally focus on dividends.

-The visual graph of the price of a stock over time.
-Traders use stock charts as a way to help them interpret what the stock price is doing and what’s likely to happen next.
+A visual graph of a stock’s price over time.
+Traders use stock charts to help them interpret a stock’s price action and pattern.

 A stock exchange is an entity where stocks are bought and sold.
 The most well-known stock exchanges are the New York Stock Exchange (NYSE) and the Nasdaq.

-Execution is the act of fulfilling a stock trading order.
+Execution is the fulfillment of a stock trading order.

 For example, you place an order with your broker to buy 100 shares of XYZ at $10.
-When that trade has been completed, you can refer to that order as having been executed.
+When that trade is completed, that order is executed.

-A commonly used technical indicator found on stock charts.
-The moving average is an average of the stock price over a certain time period.
+A common technical indicator traders use on stock charts to see a stock’s price trend.
+The moving average is an average of the stock price over a certain period.

 For example, the 20-day moving average is calculated by taking the price of the stock on each of the prior 20 days, then finding the average of those 20 prices.